box/box-python-sdk-gen/docs/shield_information_barriers.md

 ### Arguments

 - marker `Optional[str]`
   - Defines the position marker at which to begin returning results.
 This is used when paginating using marker-based pagination.
+This requires `usemarker` to be set to `true`.
 - limit `Optional[int]`
   - The maximum number of items to return per page.
 - extra_headers `Optional[Dict[str, Optional[str]]]`